 Also on the boat was Susy Albertini, the mother of a missing 5-year-old Italian girl, Dayana Arlotti.
 The girl’s father, Albertini’s ex-husband, William Arlotti, is also unaccounted for.

 “Dayana was very happy and excited for this trip,” said Davide Veschi, lawyer for Susy Albertini.
 “She packed all her nicest clothes last Thursday.
 We know from other passengers that she was wearing a life vest but her father no. They are not experienced swimmers.
 Susy tried to reach the father’s mobile many times that night, but nobody answered.”

-Eight of the dead have so far been named -- four French passengers, a Spanish passenger, and Italian and one crew member each from Hungary and Peru.
+Eight of the dead have so far been named – four French passengers, a Spanish passenger, an Italian, along with a Hungarian crew member and a Peruvian crew member.

 Criticism from both Costa Cruises and the authorities has focused so far on Capt.
 Francesco Schettino, who is under house arrest and facing possible charges of manslaughter, shipwreck and abandoning ship.